z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Computational-Linguistics/Advanced/Neural-Networks-in-NLP.md

 # Neural Networks in NLP

-Neural networks are computational models inspired by the human brain's structure, and they have been applied extensively in NLP to model complex patterns in language data.
+Neural networks are computational models inspired by how the human brain works.
+They have become a powerful tool in NLP, allowing models to recognize and learn complex language patterns.

 ## Types of Neural Networks

-- **Feedforward Neural Networks**: Basic architecture where information flows in one direction.
+- Feedforward neural networks are the simplest type, where data moves in one direction.
-- **Recurrent Neural Networks (RNNs)**: Designed for sequential data; include memory of previous inputs.
+- Recurrent neural networks (RNNs) are designed for sequences, retaining information about previous inputs to handle context.
-- **Long Short-Term Memory Networks (LSTMs)**: A type of RNN that can learn long-term dependencies.
+- Long Short-Term Memory networks (LSTMs) are a kind of RNN capable of learning long-term dependencies in data.
-- **Convolutional Neural Networks (CNNs)**: Used for capturing local features, effective in text classification.
+- Convolutional neural networks (CNNs) capture local patterns effectively, making them useful for tasks like text classification.
-- **Transformer Networks**: Utilize attention mechanisms to handle dependencies without recurrence.
+- Transformer networks use attention mechanisms to manage dependencies, eliminating the need for sequential processing.

 ## Related Topics